plumpmonkey/SnortFastDeploymentScript/README.md

 ```

    ,,_     -*> Snort! <*-
-  o"  )~   Version 2.9.15 GRE (Build 7)
+  o"  )~   Version 2.9.16.1 GRE (Build 140)
    ''''    By Martin Roesch & The Snort Team: http://www.snort.org/contact#team
-           Copyright (C) 2014-2018 Cisco and/or its affiliates.
+           Copyright (C) 2014-2020 Cisco and/or its affiliates.
 All rights reserved.
            Copyright (C) 1998-2013 Sourcefire, Inc., et al.
-           Using libpcap version 1.8.1
+           Using libpcap version 1.9.1 (with TPACKET_V3)
            Using PCRE version: 8.39 2016-06-14
            Using ZLIB version: 1.2.11